 For all human beings, our thoughts, emotions, and behaviors are fundamentally connected.
 Cognitive Behavioral Therapy (CBT) helps identify and modify dysfunctional thoughts and behaviors that underlie symptoms caused by psychological distress.
 CBT focuses on learning how to change our thoughts, and therefore behaviors, from negative and self-defeating to positive and self-affirming.

-Participants and families are educated on and encouraged to engage in 12-step self-help programs, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
-Self-help groups complement and extend the effects of treatment, and provide individuals with support from a community of peers.
+Men and their families are educated on and encouraged to engage in 12-step mutual support programs, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+Mutual Support groups complement and extend the effects of treatment, and provide men with support from a community of peers.

-WestBridge’s employment specialists help participants with mental illness find and keep employment within the community.
+WestBridge’s teams help men with mental illness find and keep employment within the community.
 All choices and decisions about work are based on each individual’s preferences, experiences, and strengths.
 Employment support continues for as long as is clinically appropriate, and often includes assistance outside the work place.